 Despite the excessive brightness of LED headlights, it is not illegal to have them installed.
 After all, they are incredibly stylish and have a much longer lifespan in comparison to halogen alternatives.
 If you do decide to replace your halogen headlights with LED’s, it is important to buy from reputable sellers as cheap ones are often the brightest and can put other road users at risk.

-To find out whether our used cars are equipped with LED or halogen headlights, get in contact with a member of the V12 team today!
+To find out whether our pre owned cars are equipped with LED or halogen headlights, get in contact with a member of the V12 team today!